Jump to content

 23. 50% is for the Den award.
 The individual award only calls for a Scout to attend all 3 summer Pack activities.
 It looks like your Pack will get it's streamer, and your son will get his Bear Summertime pin.
 Hopefully it will encourage your Pack to be a bit more involved next summer.
 On the other hand, try not to make a habit of arranging events specifically so that your son can earn an award.
 It might put off your Pack families.

 24. Yep, being the leaders kid is not always an easy road.
 They show up earlier, stay later, and get stuck with extra duties.
 We expect them to be a better example of a Scout.
 We expect them to happily let us help other kids instead of them.
 They get impressed into service whenever we need help.
 However - they also have more opportunities to do more, experience more things, meet new people, and grow in different ways.
 How do I balance things?
 I don't take their help for granted.
 I show my appreciation in many ways.
 I let them say no at times.
-I make sure to spend fun non-Scout
+I make sure to spend fun non-Scouting time with them too.

 25. Well, if your council folks don't know what they would, and would not approve, on a Tour Plan for a Webelos den campout (sad), then you have to assume they will go by the National requirements of no outdoor training required.
 That is, at least, until they decide to turn down your Tour Plan.
 However, on the bright side, then you will have your definitive answer (until they get someone new to approve Tour Plans!).